AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 >[!NOTE]
 >
-> These values will be set automatically - there is no need to set them manually.
+> These values will be set automatically during pipeline execution - there is no need to set them manually as pipeline variables.

 | Variable                   | Examples                         | Description                                                                                       | Testing Framework   |
 |----------------------------|----------------------------------|---------------------------------------------------------------------------------------------------|---------------------|